tryffel/meilindex/readme.md

 ```

 # Run
-1. Make sure meilisearch is running and accessible
+1: Make sure meilisearch is running and accessible
+try with e.g. ```curl http://localhost:7700```

-2. Create & fill config file
+2: Create & fill config file

 ```
 meilindex
 ```
 This should create new config file, which is by default at ~/.meilindex.yaml
 You can always override config file with '--config'.
-Edit that, insert at least imap and meilisearch settings.
+Edit config file to suit your needs, insert at least imap and meilisearch settings.

-3. Customize Meilisearch index before parsing emails (optional, see below)
+3: (Optional) Customize Meilisearch index before parsing emails, see below

-4. Index mail from imap
+4: Index mail from imap
 ```
 # index INBOX
 meilindex index imap